 Are there any signs of this?
 “Yes,” explains Weiser.
 “For example, if you laugh less with the children – or are generally less happy, if you get annoyed easily, no longer have time to enjoy something and, for example, only eat hastily.
 Or of course if you sleep poorly or something else “You no longer have time to go out for coffee with friends.
 This shows that your resources have been used up.”

-Sometimes this exhaustion and hopelessness only occurs after Christmas, says Martin Schmid from Crisis Aid Upper Austria, which can be reached around the clock on 0732/2177.
+Sometimes this exhaustion and hopelessness only occurs following Christmas, says Martin Schmid from Crisis Aid Upper Austria, which can be reached around the clock on 0732/2177.
 “It’s also called the ‘broken promises effect,'” he says.
 This means that people spend a lot of energy on weekends or public holidays, for example making a special effort to resolve conflicts.
 “If that doesn’t work, then a feeling of unfulfilled expectations arises, and everything is as hopeless as before.
 The risk of slipping into a psychological crisis is particularly great.”
-His advice: be sure to talk about it and, if necessary, get professional help.
+His advice: be sure to talk regarding it and, if necessary, get professional help.

 Four tips to combat Christmas stress